 Toiletries including heaps of moisturiser, lip balm, sunscreen and wipes

 We don’t go anywhere without our mini Ipads as they are a perfect size and make the best kindles.
 We both love reading and download heaps of books which are so much cheaper than hard copies and so easy to carry.
-They are perfect for camping and reading in the tent at night, as no lights or torches are necessary.
+Also, they are perfect for camping and reading in the tent at night, as no lights or torches are necessary.

 - The Kenyan power supply is 220 Volt 50Hz and Type G plug.